 Materials Cut List:

-All standing seam is custom made to your specs, either in field (using a mobile form rolling machine) or in a sheet metal shop.
+All standing seam metal roof panels are custom made to your specs, either in field (using a mobile form rolling machine) or in a sheet metal shop.

 If your panels are 2-3″ too short, you may need to scrap the entire order of perfectly good metal panels.
 Sometimes it’s better to make your panels 2-3″ longer, and field-cut them.
 However, this increased waste, and will require a lot of extra work.